Back to blog

 Dollar cost (opportunity)~$2,500/month at $50/hour dev time

 Response qualityHigh when you have energy.
-Inconsistent when you do not.
+Inconsistent when you don't.

 CoverageWhatever you get to.
 Usually 20-30%, declining over time.